ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/create.md

 ## Description

-Use this command to create an ENTERPRISE or CUBE Server in a specified Virtual Data Center.
+Use this command to create an ENTERPRISE, CUBE or VCPU Server in a specified Virtual Data Center.

-* For ENTERPRISE Servers:
+1. For ENTERPRISE Servers:

 You need to set the number of cores for the Server and the amount of memory for the Server to be set.
 The amount of memory for the Server must be specified in multiples of 256.
 The default unit is MB.
 Minimum: 256MB.
 Maximum: it depends on your contract limit.
 You can set the RAM size in the following ways: